PercyWoeds/ruby_snat2/README.md

   export SUNAT_USERNAME=username # sol user
   export SUNAT_PASSWORD=password # sol password

+Or you can replace them in the config.rb file.
+But remember not to push it to any public place!
 ## Serialization

 Every model can be serialized and de-serialized from JSON.
 This is extremely useful for storing a declaration a more readily usable form.